 Mutiny Limited was founded at the very end of 2000 as a spin-off from Manchester University's "Manchester Computing" laboratory.
-The focus of the business is to develop and bring to market, software that comprises the "Mutiny Critical Services Monitoring Appliance" and associated products.
+The focus of the business is to develop and bring to market software that comprises the "Mutiny Critical Services Monitoring Appliance" and associated products.
 The company spent its first year based at Manchester University before successfully securing venture-capital funding at the end of 2001.
-The offices moved to London and the company embarked on a three-year joint venture with Toshiba Systems which led to Mutiny supplying software to power the "Toshiba Network Monitor".
-Following Toshiba's major restructuring in 2004, Mutiny began to supply network-monitoring systems through the IT reseller channel and directly to end customers in the UK and Germany.
-The business model today evolves around four product offerings including Solo Appliances and a "White Label" core technology integration for other IT management platforms.
+The offices moved to London, and the company embarked on a three-year joint venture with Toshiba Systems, which led to Mutiny supplying software to power the "Toshiba Network Monitor".
+Following Toshiba's major restructuring in 2004, Mutiny began to provide network-monitoring systems through the IT reseller channel and directly to end-users in the UK and Germany.
+Today's business model revolves around four product offerings, including Solo Appliances and a "White Label" core technology integration for other IT management platforms.

 Ease of Use

 Mutiny has been designed from the outset to be simple to use.
 The user interface is based around Web Standards and is comprehensive yet intuitive to use.
-The monitored estate can be infinitely divided into customisable views that provide controlled access to the data in any format that is required: device-based; map-based, rack-based, service-based, customer-based, table-based, event-based etc.
+The monitored estate is viewed in customisable views and dashboards that provide controlled access to the data in any format required: device-based, map-based, rack-based, service-based, customer-based, table-based, event-based etc.

-When adding devices, a sophisticated automatic-discovery process is used to identify the type and classification of each so that the correctly-tailored monitoring menu can be automatically generated.
-This means that no further configuration is required and the monitoring will start immediately.
-All that is required is SNMP access to the device.
+When adding devices, a sophisticated automatic discovery process identifies the type and classification of each device found so that the correctly monitored properties are added.
+Therefore no further configuration is required, and the monitoring will start immediately.
+All that is needed is SNMP access to the device.

-Mutiny is also capable of detecting the Layer 3 and Layer 3 topology of the network or sub-network and creating automatically or manually creating a root-cause tree that can be used to quickly identify service failures and minimise Alerts.
+Mutiny can also detect the Layer 3 topology of the network or sub-network and automatically create a root-cause tree that can quickly identify service failures and minimise Alerts.

-When identifying problems, Mutiny use Transient-Event Suppression to minimise the number of false alarms and ensure that Alerts are quickly sent to the operators and contact who really need to see them.
+When identifying problems, Mutiny uses Transient-Event Suppression to minimise the number of false alarms and ensure that Alerts are sent to the operators and contacts who need to see them.

-Mutiny offers a variety of flexible licensing scheme.
-For example for managed-service providers, Mutiny operates an audit-based system whereby the customer only pay for the Mutiny licensing that are actually in use.
-This allows the provider to dynamically grow and scale their customer base without worrying about pre-purchasing a number of licences that they may or may not require.
+Mutiny offers a variety of flexible licensing schemes.
+For example, for managed-service providers, Mutiny operates an audit-based system whereby the customer only pays for the Mutiny licences that are actually in use.
+This licencing method allows the service provider to grow and scale their customer base dynamically without pre-purchasing large numbers upfront.